cjmakin/flavora/README.md

 # flavora

-A django / react web app that allows users generate custom food recipes based on the their food preferences, ingredients, and ideal cooking time.
+A django / react web app that allows users generate custom food recipes based on the their food preferences, ingredients, and cooking time.

 ## Goals